Chronic Pain: Care Instructions

 • Get enough sleep.
 Chronic pain can make you tired and drain your energy.
 Talk with your doctor if you have trouble sleeping because of pain.

-• Think positive.
+• Be aware of your thought patterns.
 Your thoughts can affect your pain level.
 Do things that you enjoy to distract yourself when you have pain instead of focusing on the pain.
 See a movie, read a book, listen to music, or spend time with a friend.

 • If you think you are depressed, talk to your doctor about treatment.